Lucy’s Favorite New Zealand Elopement Locations

-New Zealand truly has it all.
-The abundant coastline means there are all types of beaches – white sands, pink sands, black sands, rocky pools and everything in between.
-Tide pool hoppers rejoice!
+Have other ideas for where and how to elope in New Zealand?
+This country truly has it all.
+The abundant coastline means there are all types of beaches – white sands, pink sands, black sands, rocky pools, and everything in between.
+Tidepool hoppers rejoice!
 The North Island is definitely better for beach lovers because of the diversity and weather.
 The west coastline of the north island has the sea caves, cliffs, and black sands of your dreams.
 You can spend a week just exploring the many amazing views and chasing sunsets off the beaches.
-On the south island, the area around the Farewell Spit is a peaceful sanctuary for wildlife.
+On the south island, the area around the Farewell Spit is incredible.
 I’m talking baby seal pups playing in tide pools on a vast expanse of white sand beach.
 It’s dotted with large offshore rocks, and I even found penguin footprints on the sand here!
 The Abel Tasman national park has that pristine coastline you dream of.

 When to plan a New Zealand Elopement

 Because it’s located in the southern hemisphere, the seasons are backwards from us northerners.
 The summer season is from December to the end of February, fall is from March to April, and so on.
 So if you’d like to escape the cold months here in North America, get your booty down to New Zealand to enjoy the best temps.
 In every season, the further south you go the colder you will be, especially at night.
 In the summer, you will need to pack many layers for this reason.
 There are glaciers here, and glacial meltwater rivers as blue as.. well, glacial meltwater.
 The west coast of the south island from Greymouth to Haast rarely has clear skies, so be prepared for frequent rainstorms, but don’t let that deter you.